 She starts by cooking rice in a rice cooker, which takes about 30 minutes.
 While she’s waiting, she’ll scramble the eggs and fry them all together like an omelet, and then she’ll cut the eggs into small pieces.
 This is also when she’ll “pre-cook” the pork or shrimp.

 When she starts frying the rice, she puts a little vegetable oil in a deep skillet to prevent the rice from burning.
-She fries the rice, turning it often while adding soy sauce until the rice turns golden brown.
+She turns it often while adding soy sauce until the rice turns golden brown.
 You may have heard the old saying, “too much sauce spoils the goose“.
 Well, it’s the same thing with soy sauce and rice.
 The flavor of the soy sauce shouldn’t overwhelm everything else.

 As she cooks the fried rice, she’ll add the ingredients one by one, starting with the meat and ending with the eggs.
 The entire process, from cooking the rice in a rice cooker, to removing the fried rice from the skillet and putting it into a serving dish, only takes about an hour.
 This amount of fried rice will feed four or five people.
 When we’re around our relatives, on her side of the family, there are never any leftovers.